 This course is an extensive survey of system and network security.
 Course materials cover the threats to information confidentiality, integrity and availability and the defense mechanisms that control such threats.
 The course provides the foundation for more advanced security courses and hands-on experiences through course projects.
+Credit given for only one of INFO-I 520 or I 430.

-INFO-I 521 Malware Epidemic: Threat and Defense (3 cr.)
+INFO-I 521 Malware Epidemic: Threat and Defense

+(3 cr.)
 P: One semester programming course or equivalent.
 This course is designed to be research and hands-on oriented.
 Students are required to read and present research papers that reflect the state of the art in malware-related research and participate in course projects that expose them to the cutting-edge technologies on malware defense.

-INFO-I 525 Organizational Informatics and Economics of Security (3 cr.)
+INFO-I 525 Organizational Informatics and Economics

+of Security (3 cr.)
 Security technologies make explicit organizational choices that allocate power.
 Security implementations allocate risk, determine authority, reify or alter relationships, and determine trust extended to organizational participants.
 The course begins with an introduction to relevant definitions (security, privacy, trust) and then moves to a series of timely case studies of security technologies.
+INFO-I 526 Applied Machine Learning (3 cr.)
+The main aim of the course is to provide skills to apply machine learning algorithms on real applications.
+We will consider fewer learning algorithms and less time on math and theory and instead spend more time on hands-on skills required for algorithms to work on a variety of data sets.